 He showed a childhood interest in art and often copied the drawings he found in The Illustrated London News.
 He studied under the famed Carolus-Duran and also passed the exam that admitted him into the École des Beaux-Arts.

-He painted 'Portrait of Madame X,' which became so controversial it derailed his portraiture career in Paris.
+His "Portrait of Madame X" was so controversial that it derailed his portraiture career in Paris.